I love trying all kinds of myofascial release tools and there are so many available on the market that I have yet to run out of new ones to try.

 There are many back massage sticks on the market, but the two most popular ones are the Thera Cane and the Body Back Buddy.

 If you do find others you will notice that they resemble or are slightly modified versions of these two myofascial release tools.

-It’s best to buy one of these two as the other massage sticks are typically cheap knock-offs which either lack quality or are ineffective.
+It’s best to buy one of these two as the other massage sticks are typically cheap knock-offs that either lack quality or are ineffective.

 Both the Thera Cane and the Body Back Buddy are proven products.